Urban fruit! An edible landscape is great for city gardeners. Consider growing fruit trees in pots or as part of your front yard landscape.

 Plum – Desirable for their vivid pink spring blossoms, flowering plum trees are used frequently as a landscape plant.
 You can have similar beauty plus a great harvest by choosing a fruiting plum.
 Harvest, late spring and summer.

-If you want to add a tree to a patio area or need to be able to move certain warm weather varieties inside for the winter, planting a fruit tree in a container might be the solution.
+If you want to add a tree to a patio area or need to be able to move certain warm weather varieties inside for the winter, growing fruit trees in pots might be the solution.
 Dwarf and super-dwarf varieties are the best option for growing in containers.
 The trees stay small and compact.

 Choose your container